 The Morse Fellowship Program receives generous funding from Mr. and Mrs. Lester S. Morse Jr.

-The Concert Fellowship is an integral part of Juilliard’s Young People’s Concert (Y.P.C.) series, a series of interactive concerts offered through the Office of Educational Outreach.
+The Concert Fellowship is an integral part of Juilliard’s Young People’s Concert (Y.P.C.) series, a series of interactive concerts offered through the Office of Community Engagement.
 Fourth-grade classes from N.Y.C. partner schools attend five Y.P.C. concerts at Juilliard performed by a chamber group or small ensemble.
 Concert Fellows deepen the children’s experience of what they see and hear at the concert by visiting their classroom once before the concert to introduce the material and concepts the students will experience, and once following the concert to follow-up.
 In order to prepare appropriate lesson plans, Concert Fellows work closely with Y.P.C. performers and attend the Y.P.C. concerts themselves.

 Music Advancement Program (MAP) Fellowship

 The MAP Fellowship offers Juilliard students a glimpse into the world of teaching for a conservatory-like music program.
-As faculty members for Juilliard’s Music Advancement Program (MAP), a Saturday instrument instruction program administered by the Office of Educational Outreach (see program description below), MAP Fellows teach weekly private instrument lessons, other classes such as technique, music theory, and ear training, and lead small and large ensembles.
+As faculty members for Juilliard’s Music Advancement Program (MAP), a Saturday instrument instruction program administered by the Office of Community Engagement (see program description below), MAP Fellows teach weekly private instrument lessons, other classes such as technique, music theory, and ear training, and lead small and large ensembles.
 Fellows also serve as mentors to their private MAP students, collaborate with MAP faculty and staff on program development, and complete other tasks as required.
 Students with prior teaching experience who wish to strengthen their studio skills are strongly encouraged to apply.